ymuichiro/quick_learning_symbol_en/01_introduction.md

 ## Abstract

-This manual is designed to help you quickly learn the skills required for utilisation of the Symbol blockchain.
-Unlike most official documents that provide exhaustive detail on theory and technology, this document is structured in such a way that if you read it from beginning to end

 This manual was designed as a practical resource for people looking to learn and leverage the Symbol blockchain's core concepts and native functionality.
 Unlike most official documents that exhaustively deal with general technology, this document approaches the Symbol blockchain through its usable elements and built-in features, providing a practical overview by detailing key concepts alongside example code and outputs.
 If read from the beginning, it will provide a holistic understanding of the Symbol blockchain along with all the tools needed to begin application development.
 For the sake of brevity, this document omits several aspects of the Symbol blockchain and its network including: node management, the consensus algorithm, tokenomics, harvesting rewards, etc.

 ## Target Audience